 SAP published how great this survey was on their website.

 Isn’t this a bit circular?
-SAP is announcing positive results of a study they paid for, and for which they provided all of the sample?
+SAP is announcing positive results of a study they paid for, and for which they provided all of the samples?

 Warning Labels for Bleach…..and SAP Sponsored Research

-Much like the labels on bleach that say “Do Not Drink” the only reason the label is there, is because someone one thought that they would try to see what bleach tastes like.
-As with all of SAP’s sponsored research, it requires some type of idiot label.
+Much like the labels on bleach that say “Do Not Drink,” the only reason the label is there is because someone thought that they would try to see what bleach tastes like.
+As with all of SAP’s sponsored research, it requires some idiot label.